wds4/pretty-good/appDescriptions/curatedLists/overview.md

-# Curated Lists
+# Overview of the Curated Lists app from Pretty Good Apps desktop client

-Screenshot overview of the [Pretty Good Apps desktop client](https://github.com/wds4/pretty-good), [v0.2.1-alpha](https://github.com/wds4/pretty-good/releases/tag/v0.2.1-alpha)
+Screenshots are taken from the [Pretty Good Apps desktop client](https://github.com/wds4/pretty-good), [v0.2.1-alpha](https://github.com/wds4/pretty-good/releases/tag/v0.2.1-alpha)

 See how a typical list -- the list of Nostr Clients -- is created, how items are added to the list, how the list is curated by your web of trust, and how the results are calculated and displayed.

-## Landing Page
+## Curated Lists main page

 <span style="display:inline-block" >
   <img src="../../.erb/img/curatedListsMainPage2.png" width="80%" display="inline-block" />
 </span>

-## View lists
+## View all existing Curated Lists

 Landing Page, left column